lupyuen/lupyuen.github.io/src/ci3.md

 We propose a Partial Solution, based on the [__Arch and Board Labels__](https://github.com/apache/nuttx/pull/13545) (recently added to CI)...

-- We target only the __Simple PRs__: One Arch Label + One Board Label + One Size Label, like _"Arch: risc-v, Board: risc-v, Size: XS"_
+- We target only the __Simple PRs__: One Arch Label + One Board Label + One Size Label.

+  Like _"Arch: risc-v, Board: risc-v, Size: XS"_

 - If _"Arch: arm"_ is the only non-size label, then we build only _arm-01, arm-02, ..._